int19h/jbomohi/dict/gugle/comments.md

 exactly what (type of) information for which one is searching (possibly as well as the topic to which it pertains, which is the current x2).

+## 2015-02-23T07:02:01Z — gleki (comment 1699, on definition 56643, in reply to 1695)

+Re: Information terbri?

+krtisfranks wrote:
+> The current definition is this: "

+The current usage of this gismu in IRC suggests that it just means "x1 uses Google to search for x2
+ (text)" although x2 can be a non-quote thus raised from a quote.